 Dave—a Foundation director since 2006—was formerly the Executive Director and Registrar of the professional Association, now known as Engineers Geoscientists Manitoba.

 At the time, Amber was External Communications Specialist with the Faculty of Engineering and Executive Director of the Friends of Engineering.
-Amber is currently a Foundation director.
+Amber was recently a Foundation director.

 Proceeds from the sale of this book went to support the Faculty of Engineering Centenary Award, used to financially support qualified students.